GuillaumeFromage/pdfjam-extend/README.md

    when I reached for the code of the "marginalizer" (that one was a pain to write :D), I found gigantify.
 I've used fitshit for a couple of project and it worked fine.
+ * gensig.pl generate signature orders for 1-2 folds signature
+   booklets.
+ * pdfunbook.pl unfucks the pdf that have been imposed with pdfbook or such.
+It allows cutting pdfs in smaller pages, fitshit.pl, but for multipages documents.

 All of this is in a pretty broken/works for me state, but there is something really fucking nice about being able to